Bauang

-The mumicipality is recognized as the "Fruit Basket and Beach Capital of the North," known for its pristine beaches, which remain a popular destination for swimming, as well as its cultivation of grapes and guapples.
+The municipality is recognized as the "Fruit Basket and Beach Capital of the North," known for its pristine beaches, which remain a popular destination for swimming, as well as its cultivation of grapes and guapples.

 In the annals of Philippine literature and history, Bauang holds significance as the birthplace of the renowned literary figure and World War II martyr, Manuel Arguilla.
 The municipality is strategically located along the MacArthur Highway, with a key junction connecting to Naguilian Road, one of the main routes leading to Baguio City.

 Etymology

 The origins of the name "Bauang" are attributed to several interpretations.
 One theory suggests it comes from the word "buá" referring to the betel nut, which was plentiful in the area now known as Barangay Nagrebcan, where the old Spanish Church was constructed.

 A more widely accepted explanation is that it derives from the Ilocano word for garlic “báwang or baoang”, which was also abundant at the time of the Spaniards' arrival.
 Another explanation links the name to the term "buang," meaning "river split into two," reflecting the town's geographical feature where the Bauang River divides into two branches before emptying into the sea.